sn19732/ont-pipeline/README.md

 ```
 wdir                    create working directory
 clean_wdir              delete working directory.
 WARNING: all data will be lost!
+clean_res               delete results directory.
+WARNING: all data will be lost!
 info                    print pipeline info
 com                     commit all changes
 dep                     install python dependencies using pip